Skip to main content

 Chest Pain and Heart Palpitations

-Chest pain and heart palpitations are among the most frightening physical symptoms of anxiety, and they are the leading reason anxiety sufferers visit the emergency room.
-The sensation can feel identical to a heart attack — tightness, pressure, sharp or stabbing pain, and a pounding or racing heart — making it difficult to distinguish between the two without medical evaluation.
+Chest pain and heart palpitations are among the most frightening physical symptoms of anxiety.
+They are the leading reason anxiety sufferers visit the emergency room.
+The sensation can feel identical to a heart attack — tightness, pressure, sharp or stabbing pain, and a pounding or racing heart.
+Without medical evaluation, it is hard to tell the two apart.

-While anxiety-related chest pain is not dangerous, it is important to have new or unexplained chest pain evaluated by a provider, especially if you have risk factors for cardiovascular disease.
-Once cardiac causes are ruled out, understanding that chest pain is anxiety-driven can itself be therapeutic — reducing the fear cycle that amplifies symptoms.
+Anxiety-related chest pain is not dangerous.
+Still, any new or unexplained chest pain should be evaluated by a provider, especially if you have risk factors for cardiovascular disease.
+Once cardiac causes are ruled out, simply knowing that chest pain is anxiety-driven can itself help — it breaks the fear cycle that amplifies symptoms.

 Digestive Symptoms